 What is the Consistency Principle?

-Consistency Principle states that all accounting treatments should be followed consistently throughout the current and future period unless required by law to change or the change gives a better presentation in accounts.
+The consistency principle states that all accounting treatments should be followed consistently throughout the current and future period unless required by law to change or the change gives a better presentation in accounts.
 This principle prevents manipulation in accounts and makes financial statements comparable across historical periods.

 Example of Consistency Principle

-- If the business entity follows the straight-line method of depreciation and after some time law changes, which states that every entity is required to follow the written down value method of depreciation retrospectively.
-Now, an entity has to provide depreciation as per written down value method retrospectively and accordingly charge the depreciation and effect on profit due to change in method of depreciation to be disclosed and fact that method of depreciation has been changed due to change in law also to be disclosed in the financial statement so that users can understand easily.
+- If the business entity follows the straight-line method of depreciationStraight-line Method Of DepreciationStraight Line Depreciation Method is one of the most popular methods of depreciation where the asset uniformly depreciates over its useful life and the cost of the asset is evenly spread over its useful and functional life. and after some time law changes, every entity must follow the written down value method of depreciation retrospectively.
+Now, an entity has to provide depreciation as per written down value methodWritten Down Value MethodThe Written Down Value method is a depreciation technique that applies a constant rate of depreciation to the net book value of assets each year, resulting in more depreciation expenses recognized in the early years of the asset's life and less depreciation recognized in the later years of the asset's life. retrospectively and accordingly charge the depreciation and effect on profit due to a change in method of depreciation to be disclosed and the fact that method of depreciation has been changed due to change in law also to be disclosed in the financial statement so that users can understand easily.

-- Another Example is Business entity has been following the LIFO method for valuation of inventory and law demands the weighted Average method or FIFO method to be used for valuing the inventory.
+- Another Example is a Business entity following the LIFO method for valuation of inventoryLIFO Method For Valuation Of InventoryLIFO (Last In First Out) is one accounting method for inventory valuation on the balance sheet.
+LIFO accounting means inventory acquired at last would be used up or sold first. valuation.
+The law demands the Average weighted method or FIFO method to be used for valuing the inventory.
 So, an entity has to change the method of valuation of inventory retrospectively and value inventory accordingly and change in valuation and effect of change due to change in method of inventory change on profit to be disclosed appropriately.
-Disclosure gives better preparation and presentation and also catches the attention of users on change in profit due to change in the method of inventory valuation.
+Disclosure gives better preparation and presentation and also catches users’ attention on change in profit due to change in the method of inventory valuation.

 Uses and Importance of Consistency Principle

-- Reduce the Cost of Training: If accounting principles are followed consistently then only initial training to be provided to the accounting staff and this reduces the training cost.
+- Reduce the Cost of Training: If accounting principlesAccounting PrinciplesAccounting principles are the set guidelines and rules issued by accounting standards like GAAP and IFRS for the companies to follow while recording and presenting the financial information in the books of accounts. are followed consistently, then only initial training is to be provided to the accounting staff, reducing the training cost.